Skip to main content

 6. Advanced Applications

-For mature organizations, co-marketing can extend into more sophisticated areas:
+For mature organizations, co-marketing can extend into more advanced areas:

 1. Integrated Product Launches: Jointly launching a new solution where components from each partner are seamlessly combined.